To help plan your trip, FMCA has picked 5 must-see places that are uniquely Perry!

 1255 Perry Parkway, Perry, GA 31069

-The Georgia Go Fish Education Center, operated by the Georgia Department of Natural Resources, is located at the Georgia National Fairgrounds & Agricenter.
+Another must-see is the Georgia Go Fish Education Center, operated by the Georgia Department of Natural Resources.
+It’s located at the Georgia National Fairgrounds & Agricenter.
 The center teaches visitors about fish hatcheries and shows the types of aquatic habitats found in Georgia.
 If you like, grab your fishing pole and try your luck at the stocked pond outside the facility.

 5. Downtown Perry Tour